 If gluttony is a sin then I am going straight to hell, absolutely no doubt about it.
-I love over indulging (maybe a little more than I should) and if you do to then grab your fork and join me because every single bite of this recipe is soo worth eternity in hell.
+I love overindulging (maybe a little more than I should) and if you do to then grab your fork and join me because every single bite of these Bacon Waffles with Maple Bacon Ice-cream is soo worth eternity in hell.

 Crispy, fluffy buttermilk waffles loaded with salty savoury bacon